Reconquista: Islamic rule

-After the establishment of a local Emirate, Caliph Al-Walid I, ruler of the Umayyad Caliphate, removed many of the successful Muslim commanders.
+After the establishment of a local emirate, Al-Walid I, ruler of the Umayyad Caliphate, removed many of the successful Muslim commanders.
 Tariq ibn Ziyad was recalled to Damascus and replaced with Musa ibn-Nusayr, who had been his former superior.
 Musa's son, Abd al-Aziz ibn Musa, apparently married Egilona, Roderic's widow, and established his regional government in Seville.
 He was suspected of being under the influence of his wife and was accused of wanting to convert to Christianity and of planning a secessionist rebellion.
-Apparently a concerned Al-Walid I ordered Abd al-Aziz's assassination.
-Caliph Al-Walid I died in 715 and was succeeded by his brother Sulayman ibn Abd al-Malik.
-Sulayman seems to have punished the surviving Musa ibn-Nusayr, who very soon died during a pilgrimage in 716.
-In the end, Abd al-Aziz ibn Musa's cousin, Ayyub ibn Habib al-Lakhmi became the wali (governor) of Al-Andalus.
+A concerned Al-Walid I ordered Abd al-Aziz's assassination.
+Al-Walid I died in 715 and was succeeded by his brother, Sulayman ibn Abd al-Malik.
+Sulayman appears to have punished the surviving Musa ibn Nusayr, who died during the Hajj in 716.
+In the end, Abd al-Aziz ibn Musa's cousin, Ayyub ibn Habib al-Lakhmi, became the wali (governor) of al-Andalus.

-A serious weakness amongst the Muslim conquerors was the ethnic tension between Berbers and Arabs.
-The Berbers were indigenous inhabitants of North Africa who had only recently converted to Islam; they provided most of the soldiery of the invading Islamic armies but sensed Arab discrimination against them.
-This latent internal conflict jeopardized Umayyad unity.
-The Umayyad forces arrived and crossed the Pyrenees by 719.
-The last Visigothic king Ardo resisted them in Septimania, where he fended off the Berber-Arab armies until 720.
+A significant weakness among the Muslim conquerors was the ethnic tension between Berbers and Arabs.
+The Berbers were indigenous inhabitants of North Africa who had only recently converted to Islam; they provided most of the soldiery of the invading armies, but experienced systematised discrimination.
+This latent internal conflict jeopardised Umayyad unity.
+The Umayyad forces arrived and crossed the Pyrenees by 719 and conquered Narbona.
+The last Visigothic king, Ardo, resisted them in Septimania, where he fended off the Berber–Arab armies until 720.

-After the Islamic Moorish conquest of most of the Iberian Peninsula in 711–718 and the establishment of the emirate of Al-Andalus, an Umayyad expedition suffered a major defeat at the Battle of Toulouse and was halted for a while on its way north.
-Odo of Aquitaine had married his daughter to Uthman ibn Naissa, a rebel Berber and lord of Cerdanya, in an attempt to secure his southern borders in order to fend off Charles Martel's attacks on the north.
-However, a major punitive expedition led by Abdul Rahman Al Ghafiqi, the latest emir of Al-Andalus, defeated and killed Uthman, and the Muslim governor mustered an expedition north across the western Pyrenees, looted areas up to Bordeaux, and defeated Odo in the Battle of the River Garonne in 732.
+After the Umayyad conquests of 711–718 and the establishment of the state, an expedition suffered a major defeat at the Battle of Toulouse against the armies of the Duchy of Aquitaine.
+Odo the Great had married his daughter to Munuza, a rebel and lord of Cerdanya (trans-Pyrenean Catalunya), in an attempt to secure his southern borders to fend off Charles Martel's attacks on the north.
+However, a major punitive expedition led by Amir Abd al-Rahman ibn Abd Allah al-Ghafiqi defeated and killed Uthman, and the governor then mustered an expedition north across the western Pyrenees, looted areas up to Bordeaux, and then defeated Odo in the Battle of the River Garonne in 732.

-A desperate Odo turned to his archrival Charles Martel for help, who led the Frankish and remaining Aquitanian armies against the Umayyad armies and defeated them at the Battle of Poitiers in 732, killing Abdul Rahman Al Ghafiqi.
-While Moorish rule began to recede, it would remain in parts of the Iberian peninsula for another 760 years.
+A desperate Odo turned to his archrival Charles Martel for help, who led the remaining Aquitanian armies alongside his Frankish forces against the Umayyad armies, defeating them in the Battle of Tours on 10 October 732, killing al Ghafiqi.
+While Muslim rule began to recede in what is now France, it would remain in the Iberian Peninsula for another 760 years.